CS5500-NEU-Group10/NASA-Mars-Rover/README.md

 ## Java Springboot

 We wanted to work with Spring Boot to utilize its production-grade features to create a full, stand-alone RESTful web application.
 We have chosen the MVC architecture as part of the framework to help handle HTTP requests and responses.
+Backend is running on localhost 8080 powered by Apache Tomcat.
+To run the backend, import project after git cloning or downloaing zip, make sure Maven dependencies are updated, MySQL workbench is connected and run Springboot project.

 ## backend components